 Those of Anafi embrace the life traditional in the world Hellenic.
 Tourists and photographers are still looked at as a curiosity.
 Anafi, some twenty odd miles southeast is a vision of Santorini from fifty years ago before the onslaught of tourism.

-Our days will be filled with shooting in secret little hideaways that I have discovered in my twenty years of Greek travels.
+Our days will be filled with shooting in secret little hideaways that I have discovered in my twenty six years of Greek travels.

 At workshop's end, we will ferry back to Santorini for a final day of shooting, critique, dancing and celebration.

 All photographic medias, film or digital, are welcome.
-We will have midweek lectures in Photoshop CS-6 and CC including final critiques of workshop photography.
+We will have midweek lectures in Photoshop CC including final critiques of workshop photography.
 Night photography is encouraged, but only balanced with nocturnal explorations of the kafenions and tavernas.

 Lodging, continental breakfast, and transportation between and within Santorini/Thirasia/Anafi are included.